 A little directness, properly placed and politely stated, can go a long way in helping to sort out what you desire and deserve, and whether a man is right for you.

-Editors' Note: Submit your own Dating Unscripted story here.
+Editors' Note: Dating Unscripted is a column in our Readers' Write section.
+Submit your own story here.

 Verily's mission is to empower women to be less of who they should be, more of who they are.
 If you support this mission and you want to see us go to print, subscribe today to Verily Yours.
 You’ll receive exclusive, quality content that will simplify and elevate your everyday, while supporting empowering women’s media.